 Item 4: Select the status of your agency’s clinical quality management program during this reporting period.

 Review the list of service provider contracts that were active during the given reporting period.
-(Note: For the initial report, this list will be pre-populated with the provider lists in the current Ryan White Data Report System.)
+(Note: For the initial report, this list will be pre-populated with the provider lists in the current Ryan White Services Report System.)
 Add new provider contracts with the ADD PROVIDER CONTRACT link.
-Remove any provider contracts by clicking the Remove icon next to the provider’s name.
+Remove any provider contracts by checking the box next to the provider’s name and selecting the DELETE SELECTED CONTRACT(S) link.
+Copy a contract by selecting the check the box next to the provider’s name and selecting the COPY SELECTED CONTRACT(S) link.
 Edit the provider address (and other provider information) by clicking the Edit icon.
 Part C and D grantees must include its own organization on its provider contracts list.

 Update contract information (Note: For the purpose of the Ryan White Data Report, “contracts” include formal contracts, memorandum of understanding, or other agreements) by reviewing and editing: